 How to download playlists on desktop

 Step 2: Next, toggle the Download slider in the upper-right corner of any playlist.
-The playlist will start to download, but keep in mind that it may take a little while depending on the size of the playlist and the speed of your internet connection.
+The playlist will begin downloading, but keep in mind that it may take a little while depending on the size of the playlist and the speed of your internet connection.

-Once saved, the playlist will be accessible from within the “Playlists” section on the left-hand side of the Spotify application for MacOS and Windows, alongside all your other playlists (even those that have not been downloaded for offline listening).
+Once saved, the playlist will be accessible from within the “Playlists” section on the left-hand side of the Spotify application for MacOS and Windows, alongside all your other playlists (even those not downloaded for offline listening).

 How to download Liked Songs, an album, or a playlist on mobile